nullean/proc/readme.md

 Proc.Start(args, TimeSpan.FromSeconds(10));
 ```

-The static  `Proc.Start` has a timeout of `1 minute` if not specified.
+The static  `Proc.Start` has a timeout of `4 minutes` if not specified.

-`result` has the following propeties
+`result` has the following properties

 * `Completed` true if the program completed before the timeout
 * `ConsoleOut` a list the console out message as `LineOut`
-   instances where `Error` on each indicating wheter it was written on `stderr` or not
+   instances where `Error` on each indicating whether it was written on `stderr` or not
 * `ExitCode`

 **NOTE** `ConsoleOut` will always be set regardless of whether an `IConsoleOutWriter` is provided